D3: The Mighty Ducks

 The inciting incident occurs at 12 minutes when Coach Orion strips Charlie of the captain's "C" and benches him, then bans the Duck jerseys and their flashy playing style.
 The team's identity is under attack..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Charlie and the Ducks defiantly choose to reject Orion's coaching, wearing their old Duck jerseys under their uniforms and playing their old style, prioritizing their past identity over growth., moving from reaction to action.
+This shows the protagonist's commitment to Charlie and the Ducks defiantly choose to reject Orion's coaching, wearing their old Duck jerseys under their uniforms and playing their old style, prioritizing their past identity over growth., moving from reaction to action.

 The Collapse moment at 76 minutes (73% through) represents the emotional nadir.
 Here, Charlie quits the team in anger after being benched again, abandoning his teammates.
 The Ducks fragment completely - some quit, others turn on each other.
-The team "dies."., illustrates the protagonist at their lowest point.
+The team "dies."., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 79% of the runtime.
 Charlie realizes that being a Duck isn't about jerseys or glory - it's about the team.
 He reunites the Ducks with humility, combining their creative spirit with Orion's discipline., demonstrating the transformation achieved throughout the journey.